KaitaiD/Kaggle_EDA/README.md

 ### 2019 Kaggle ML & DS Survey

 It is Kaggle's third annual Machine Learning and Data Science Survey ― and its second survey data challenge.
-A deep insight
+A deep insight of the job selection (big company or small startup) is given based on the users survey.

+The link to the dataset used is: [2019 Kaggle ML and DS Survey](https://www.kaggle.com/kaggle/kaggle-survey-2019)

 ## Install dependencies
 If you want to run all the notebooks in this repository, you could run the code below in your terminal to install all needed packages: